Email Communication

 a heatsink (10a) bonded to one surface of the substrate (30), (Fig 4);

-Instead, Lee (In Fig 2) teaches wherein a bonding member (20) disposed between and sinter-bonded to the stepped bonding portion (stepped portion of 300 sintered to 100) and the substrate (100), (¶ 57, II.
+Instead, Lee (In Figs 2-3) teaches wherein a single stepped bonding portion (single stepped portion of 300 sintered to 100 by 20), (Fig 3) protruding from one surface of the heatsink (300) toward the substrate (100), wherein a bonding member (20) disposed between and sinter-bonded to the single stepped bonding portion (single stepped portion of 300 sintered to 100 by 20) and the substrate (100), (¶ 57, II.
 1-6), (Fig 2), wherein a portion (110) of a surface of the substrate (100) facing the bonding member (20) is exposed.

 Regarding Claim 4, Yamada in view of Lee discloses the limitations of Claim 1, however Yamada (In Fig 4) further discloses wherein the bonding member (5) includes a paste bonding member (Ag paste, ¶ 27, II.
 13-14), or a preform bonding member.

-Regarding Claim 16, Yamada in view of Lee discloses the limitations of Claim 1, however Yamada as modified does not disclose wherein the power module comprising a single stepped bonding portion.
+Regarding Claim 17, Yamada in view of Lee discloses the limitations of Claim 2, however Yamada does not disclose wherein a side surface of an edge of the single stepped bonding portion has a tolerance (d) inward with respect to an edge of a bonding surface of the substrate, and wherein the side surface is exposed.

-Regarding Claim 17, Yamada in view of Lee discloses the limitations of Claim 2, however where Yamada (In Fig 4) further discloses wherein a side surface of an edge of the stepped bonding portion (5) has a tolerance (d) inward with respect to an edge of a bonding surface of the substrate (1), (Fig 4), however Yamada as modified does not disclose wherein the side surface is exposed.
+Instead, Lee (In Figs 2-3) further teaches wherein a side surface of an edge of the single stepped bonding portion (single stepped portion of 300 sintered to 100 by 20) has a tolerance (d) inward with respect to an edge of a bonding surface of the substrate (100), (Fig 3), and wherein the side surface (side surface of 20) is exposed (Fig 2).

 Claim 5 is rejected under 35 U.S.C. § 103 as being unpatentable over Yamada in view of Lee further in view of Viswanathan et al (US 2018/0153030) and further in view of Lui (US 2020/0350276).

-Regarding Claim 5, Yamada in view of Lee discloses the limitations 4, however Yamada as modified does not disclose wherein, when the bonding member includes the paste bonding member: the bonding member is printed on the stepped bonding portion; and then a fixing solvent is applied on the bonding member.
+Regarding Claim 5, Yamada in view of Lee discloses the limitations 4, however Yamada as modified does not disclose wherein, when the bonding member includes the paste bonding member: the bonding member is printed on the single stepped bonding portion; and then a fixing solvent is applied on the bonding member.

 Instead, Viswanathan (In Fig 6) teaches wherein, when the bonding member (124b) includes the paste bonding member (paste layer, ¶ 19, II.
 10-15), (¶ 42, II.
 9-13): the bonding member (124b) is printed (¶ 30, II.6-8), (¶ 42, II.
-9-13) on the stepped bonding portion (stepped bonding portion of 122 sinter bonded to 134), (Fig 6).
+9-13) on the single stepped bonding portion (stepped bonding portion of 122 sinter bonded to 134), (Fig 6).

-It would have been obvious to an ordinary skilled person in the art before the effective filling date of the claimed invention to modify Yamada with Lee and further with Viswanathan with the bonding member including the paste bonding member being printed on the stepped bonding portion to benefit from enhanced heat dissipation capabilities and which are amenable to fabrication utilizing efficient, cost effective, warpage-resistance manufacturing processes (Viswanathan ¶ 2, II.
+It would have been obvious to an ordinary skilled person in the art before the effective filling date of the claimed invention to modify Yamada with Lee and further with Viswanathan with the bonding member including the paste bonding member being printed on the single stepped bonding portion to benefit from enhanced heat dissipation capabilities and which are amenable to fabrication utilizing efficient, cost effective, warpage-resistance manufacturing processes (Viswanathan ¶ 2, II.
 28-32), however Yamada as modified does not disclose wherein a fixing solvent is applied on the bonding member.

 Instead, Lui (In Fig 1) teaches wherein a fixing solvent (adhesive, ¶ 11, II.
 1-9, ¶ 17, II.
 1-2) is applied on the bonding member (7) (Fig 1).